Hennepin County Conciliation Court

 Claims Allowed:

-• Defective goods sold or service provided
+• Defective goods sold or services provided

 • Damage to property or vehicle